Perseus (spy): Albright and Kunstel

 In their book Bombshell: The Secret Story of America's Unknown Atomic Spy Conspiracy, authors Joseph Albright and Marcia Kunstel dedicate the twentieth chapter to Perseus under the title of "The Perseus Myth" in which they conclude that the spy never existed.

-According to the authors, the KGB may have created Perseus for the purposes of self-promotion, justify its own existence, and even to secure more state funding.
+According to the authors, the KGB may have created Perseus for the purposes of self-promotion, to justify its own existence, and even to secure more state funding.

 Gary Kern

 In 2006 mail that was made public, author Gary Kern explained why he believed Perseus was an invention.
 Kern believes that Perseus was an extremely risky disinformation operation with multiple objectives, including: